-

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

 If you plan to bring medication, check if it's legal in the Philippines.
-Take enough legal medication for your trip.
+Take enough legal medicine for your trip.

 More information: